djwilkins/live-eta-react-prototype/README.md

 Also, created a custom Material UI Badge component called Styled Badge to get the time holding Badge placement where desired.

 Next, will continue to better organize things and further flesh out the UI.

+# Create "Live ETA" Prototype - Further UI Work

+Starting with moving Card component and children to a new Task component.